premisedata/coherence/README.md

   <img src="https://codecov.io/gh/tonystone/coherence/branch/master/graph/badge.svg" alt="Codecov" />
 </a>

+## Introduction

 Coherence the configurable CoreData extension for the WebService era.
 Coherence helps you build apps that require persistence, offline storage, store and forward and web connectivity.

-## Configurable Context Strategies
+Coherence is divided into 2 main sections, the Connect and Container.

+### Coherence - Connect

+Coherence Connect is the main

+### Coherence - Container

+Coherence Container contains a complete CoreData stack implementation and forms the base of the Connect stack.
+It allows you to specify the strategy used to manage the `NSManagedObject` contexts it supplies.

+### Context Strategy

 Coherence gives you a choice of ManagedObjectContext strategies used by a PersistentStack instance.  `ContextStrategy` classes encapsulate the layout and behavior of the ManagedObjectContexts of the CoreData stack. `Connect` currently has 4 built in strategies `Direct`, `DirectIndependent`, `IndirectNested` and `Mixed`.
-If one of these strategies don't give you what you require for your application, you can also create your own by implementing the `ContextStrategyType` protocol.
+If one of these strategies doesn't give you what you require for your application, you can also create your own by implementing the `ContextStrategyType` protocol.

-### Context Strategy - Direct
+#### Context Strategy - Direct

 A strategy that manages the viewContext and BackgroundContext connected directly to the `NSPersistentStoreCoordinator`.